 Following childbirth, hysterectomy, or menopause, many women suffer from conditions such as stress urinary incontinence (SUI) or pelvic organ prolapse (POP) due to weak pelvic muscles.
 To help fix these conditions, many medical device companies began developing and manufacturing transvaginal mesh products, which are inserted through the vagina in order to hold reproductive organs in place.
 After hundreds of thousands of women underwent surgical implantation of transvaginal mesh, the Food and Drug Administration (FDA) began receiving reports of harmful side effects and complications experienced by many users.
-If you have experienced any injuries or serious side effects of transvaginal mesh, the experienced Clearwater attorneys at the Dolman Law Group, can help you recover.
+If you have experienced any injuries or serious side effects of transvaginal mesh, the experienced Clearwater attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA, can help you recover.

 Reported Injuries caused by Transvaginal Mesh